Dongdaemun Design Plaza: Overview

-Main Programs
+Main programs

-The DDP has 3 underground levels, 4 above-ground levels, and a main building that is 280 meters long.
-The building is equipped with diverse public spaces, including exhibition hall, conference hall, design museum, the design lab, the academy hall, media center, seminar room, Dongdaemun History and Culture Park, the designer's lounge, and the design market.
-Diversity of spaces allows the DDP to provide the widest range of events spaces possible to help to bring fresh vigor and cultural vitality in the city.
+The DDP has three underground levels, four above-ground levels, and a main building that is 280 meters long.
+The building is equipped with diverse public spaces, including an exhibition hall, a conference hall, the design museum, the design lab, an academy hall, a media center, a seminar room, Dongdaemun History and Culture Park, the designer's lounge, and the design market.

-The art hall works as a launching platform for the Korean creative and cultural industry and operates as a key space for conventions, trade shows, exhibitions, fashion shows, concerts, and performances.
-The museum hall consists of five sections and allows many artists to engage in the design industry and exchange their ideas.
-The design playground, Design Dulle-gil (trail), the design museum, the design exhibition hall, and the design rest area are located inside the museum hall.
+The art hall operates as a space for conventions, trade shows, exhibitions, fashion shows, concerts, and performances.
+The museum hall consists of five sections, and allows many artists to engage in the design industry and exchange ideas.
+The design playground, Design Dulle-gil (trail), design museum, design exhibition hall, and the design rest area are located inside the museum hall.

 The design lab operates as an incubator for budding product designers from inside and outside the country.
-The design market is a multipurpose space for cultural events and shopping, and it opens 24 hours a day to provide a public space for visitors and residents of Dongdaemun Market, the town that never sleeps.
+The design market is a multipurpose space for cultural events and shopping, and is open 24 hours a day.

 In addition, the DDP has parking areas, dispensaries, a feeding room, a coatroom, a cafe, and other facilities that are operated and managed by the Seoul Design Foundation of the city of Seoul.

 History

 Dongdaemun Stadium was the first modern stadium in Korea and was built during the Japanese Colonial Period to celebrate the wedding of the Japanese Prince.
-From 1925 until its demolition in 2007, various national sports and celebration events had been held.
-The stadium was abandoned after the Seoul Olympics in 1988 and had become a local market in front of the largest fashion hub in South Korea.
+From 1925 until its demolition in 2007, various national sports and celebration events were held there.
+The stadium was abandoned after the Seoul Olympics in 1988 and became a local market in front of the largest fashion hub in South Korea.
+The demolition of the stadium is not without its critics, including those who challenge the eventual removal of street vendors as a "repressive relocation."

 Demolition of Fortress Wall in the Dongdaemun District

-Around the district of Dongdaemun, Dongdaemun-gu, a fortress wall once existed to protect Hanyang (the capital of Chosun).
-However, the wall was damaged and destroyed by war and the rapid development and expansion of the city.
-The first demolition was conducted in 1889 for the construction of the trolley railway between two areas of Seoul, Seodaemun and Cheongnyangni.
-The wall in the vicinity of Dongdaemun was demolished in 1908 during the visit of the Japanese prince, and a wall connecting Dongdaemun and Gwanghwamun was destroyed to build Gyeongseong Sports Complex in order to celebrate the marriage of the Japanese prince during the Japanese Emperor Hirohito's reign in 1924.
-The construction of residential housing for citizens further destroyed the remaining walls, and a number of illegal construction projects after the Korean War accelerated the demolition process.
+Situated in Dongdaemun, Dongdaemun District, an ancient fortress wall, once served as a protective barrier for Hanyang, the capital of Chosun.
+However, the scars of war and urban expansion significantly impacted its physical integrity.
+In 1889, its initial damage was inflicted to make way for a trolley railway, integrating Seoul's Seodaemun and Cheongnyangni districts.
+In 1908, during a visit by a Japanese prince, a segment between Dongdaemun and Gwanghwamun was removed, facilitating the construction of the Gyeongseong Sports Complex—a symbol of the prince's wedding under Emperor Hirohito's reign in 1924.
+Illicit residential development and unsanctioned post-Korean War construction perpetuated the erosion of the wall's remaining structure.